Duke Nike Track & Field Camp

 Where: Morris Williams Stadium in the bottom of Kennedy Tower

 It is the responsibility of each camper to arrange his or her own transportation to and from camp.
-Campers flying should book their flights to Raleigh-Durham Airport, attempting to arrive between 11:00am and 2:00pm on July 12th and departing July 15th after 2:00pm.
+Campers flying should book their flights to Raleigh-Durham Airport, arrive between 11:00am and 2:00pm on July 11th and departing July 14th after 2:00pm.

 Airport Shuttle Service: